Diary of a Network Geek

 How To Write Killer Short Stories

-Filed under: Art,Criticism, Marginalia, and Notes,Fiction,Fun,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:28 am for you boring, normal people.
+Filed under: Art,Criticism, Marginalia, and Notes,Fiction,Fun,Red Herrings — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:28 am for you boring, normal people.

 Simple.